EnricoPicci/scopone-ng-react/README.md

 ## Test WebSocket server APIs

-### Test the server from VSCode playing an entire game with standalone service (e.g. with the service in "scopone-rx-service" folder)
+### Test the server using just the standalone service

+It is possible to test the server APIs running some integration tests which use exclusively the ScoponeService code, e.g. with the code in the `scopone-rx-service` folder

 Start the server in one of the possible ways: